top of page

 Activities

-There'll be free participation workshops during the afternoon where you can meet the artists.
-For all ages!
+There'll be free dance and music participation workshops during the afternoon where you can meet the artists.
+For all ages.
+More information on the day.

 bottom of page